 If possible, have a spare pair

-Because I have very bad photosensitivity, I need to have shaded glasses on or else my eyes will start to hurt a lot- read more about tinted glasses here.
-I carry a pair of sunglasses or a spare pair of glasses in my purse or backpack when I travel, and store them in a drawer in my dorm when I am on campus and can easily get back to them if needed.
-A few of my friends also know where my glasses are located in my dorm room in case they have to grab them for me.
+Because I have very bad photosensitivity, I need to have shaded glasses on or else my eyes will start to hurt a lot.
+I carry a pair of sunglasses or a spare pair of glasses in my purse or backpack when I travel.
+Inside my dorm, I keep them in a drawer that I can easily access.
+A few of my friends also know where my glasses are located in my dorm room.

 Storing broken glasses